You’ve probably heard that if you can interest children in sports or exercise, they’ll stay active and healthy when they’re older.

 Casey-Trott is in the fourth year of her PhD at the University of Guelph, where she’s investigating the degree to which bone health in adult laying hens is affected by getting them off to a healthy start during the first 16–18 weeks of their lives.

 “It’s a very critical period, just like with growing children,” says Casey-Trott.
-“You want the hen to last, live a healthy life, produce good-quality eggs.”
+“You want the hen to last, live a healthy life and produce good-quality eggs.”

 Unlike many poultry scientists, Casey-Trott’s own early years weren’t spent living on a farm, but rather in the mid-sized city of Milwaukee, Wisconsin.
 Growing up, she says, she was teased for being “a city kid with a country heart.”
 She now lives outside Guelph with her husband, cats, dogs and herd of alpacas.
 Yes, alpacas.
 There’s a donkey, too.
 “Watching them is a great source of curiosity for me,” she says.
 “It’s a hobby but also stress relief, to wonder why they do the things they do.”